LegoTypes/ha-synthetic-sensors/docs/design_reference_guide.md

    the main sensor state (backing or external entities) are evaluated prior to any other evaluation.
 Attribute formulas are evaluated in dependency order, ensuring that all referenced values are available.
 2. **Main Formula State Idiom** If a sensor has a resolvable backing entity, the `state` token in the main formula resolves to the current state of the backing entity.
-If the backing entity value is None, it is treated as Unknown to allow for integration initialization.
+If the backing entity value is None, it is treated as "unknown" to allow for integration initialization.
 If there is no backing entity, `state` refers to the sensor's own pre-evaluation state.
 3. **Attribute State Idiom** In attribute formulas, the `state` token always refers to the result of the main sensor's formula evaluation (i.e., the main sensor's calculated value after all variables and dependencies are resolved), never directly to the backing entity.
 4. **Self-Reference Idiom** In main formulas, referencing the sensor by its key (e.g., `my_sensor`) or by its full entity ID (e.g., `sensor.my_sensor`) is equivalent to using the `state` token.
 All three resolve to the backing entity's state (if present) or the sensor's previous value (if not).
-If the backing entity value is None, it is treated as Unknown.
+If the backing entity value is None, it is treated as "unknown".
 5. **Attribute Self-Reference Idiom** In attribute formulas, referencing the main sensor by its key or entity ID is equivalent to using the `state` token.
 All attribute forms resolve to the main sensor's calculated value (post-evaluation).